Steve McMichael: Personal life and death

 In 1985, McMichael married Debra Marshall.
 They divorced in 1998.
 McMichael married Misty Davenport on March 24, 2001.
 Their daughter, Macy Dale, was born in 2008.
+A year after McMichael’s death, Davenport was arrested on February 20, 2026 for a misdemeanor count of domestic battery.

 On April 23, 2021, McMichael announced that he had been diagnosed with amyotrophic lateral sclerosis (ALS).
 The Les Turner ALS Foundation awarded McMichael the ALS Courage Award on September 18, 2021.
 McMichael was transferred to hospice care in Joliet, Illinois, southwest of Chicago, on April 23, 2025, and died later that day due to complications from ALS, at the age of 67.
+In April 2026, McMichael was posthumously diagnosed with chronic traumatic encephalopathy.

 Jarrett Payton would be among those who paid tribute.
 In his X tribute, fellow member of the Four Horsemen Ric Flair referred to McMichael as "my best friend through it all."
+All Elite Wrestling honored McMichael on an episode of AEW Collision, in a tribute which featured Flair, Dean Malenko, and his wife Misty.